-For additional information about opportunities your college offers, please refer to the School of Public, Nonprofit, Health, Hospitality, and Tourism Management section in this catalog.
+For additional information about opportunities your college offers, please refer to the School of Community Leadership and Development section in this catalog.

-The mission of the School of Public, Nonprofit, Health, Hospitality, and Tourism Management (SPNHTM) is to educate students for lives of active citizenship as contributing members of their local, regional, and global communities, and for professional careers in public and nonprofit organizations.
+The mission of the School of Community Leadership and Development is to educate students for lives of active citizenship as contributing members of their local, regional, and global communities, and for professional careers in public and nonprofit organizations.
 We are committed to developing in undergraduate and graduate students the capabilities for ethical judgment, critical thinking, and the core competencies necessary to fulfill multiple roles as effective managers and public servants.
 We advance this mission with a faculty committed to teaching excellence and actively engaged in research and community service.

 All undergraduates are required to enroll in an internship class in the latter part of their studies.
 The internship provides an opportunity for the student to sample prospective employment and for the agency to observe potential applicants for employment.
 A major objective of the program is to establish a mutually beneficial and reinforcing experience for the student to "learn by doing" and for the sponsoring organization to use the apprentice in studying problems and testing new ground.

 Interns work under the direct supervision of agency staff on assignments that help them gain meaningful understanding about the nature and functioning of the organization.
 Throughout the internship, the agency supervisor evaluates the intern's field service, while the academic component (written reports) is evaluated by the academic coordinator.